Business and trade waste

 - Site staff will assess the amount and type of waste when you arrive at site to determine the amount payable.

 - Site staff may use their discretion to charge a lower rate if your vehicle is only partially full.
-Quotes cannot be give in advance of presentation at the site.
+Quotes cannot be given in advance of presentation at the site.

 - The price determined by site staff is final an non-negotiable.
 Under any attempt to negotiate, site staff reserve the right to charge the full amount payable for your vehicle size.